Shiva-sainiiii/Cuberto-2.O/README.md

-Here's a rewritten version with a more engaging tone, symbols, and emojis:

 "🎉 My First Web Project! 🎉

 I'm thrilled to share my clone of the amazing website ( cuberto.com ) 🤩!
 With 90% similarity, I've added my own twist 💡 based on my observations.